Zhuteamzoo/Push-up-app/Design.md

 ## 5. Assumptions

-- The user positions the camera so the upper body is visible.
+- The users full body is visible
-- The user performs push-ups facing the camera at a reasonable angle.
+- The camera is facing the left side of the user
-- The alarm environment is stable (camera position does not change significantly).

 ---